bekuretsion/bekuretsion/README.md

 # Hi there, I'm Bekuretsion! 👋

 Welcome to my GitHub profile!
-I'm a passionate turn data into value with interests in various technologies and fields.
-Here you'll find a collection of my projects, contributions, and more.
-Take a look around and feel free to reach out!
+I'm passionate about turning data into value and exploring the endless possibilities of technology.
+I have a Bachelor's Degree in Electronics and Communication Engineering and over four years of professional experience as a System Engineer in a media company and a Software Developer in healthcare IT company's.
+Currently, I am transitioning into the data world, where I aim to harness the power of data to drive impactful insights and solutions.

+To support this transition, I have earned certifications such as the Data Python Associate from DataCamp and professional certificates in Data Science and Data Analytics Career Tracks,Data Engineer in SQL also from DataCamp.
+Here on my GitHub, you’ll find a collection of my projects, contributions, and learning journeys in data science, analytics, and beyond.
+I’m always eager to collaborate and learn, so feel free to explore my work and reach out—I’d love to connect!

 ## 🔭 What I'm Currently Working On
--SMART RX-AI System (https://github.com/bekuretsion/project1): A brief description of Project 1.
-- [Project 2](https://github.com/bekuretsion/project2): A brief description of Project 2.
+-[SMART RX-AI System](https://github.com/bekuretsion/SmartRx-AI-System ) - an advanced AI-powered system designed to recommend personalized medicine and assist in healthcare decision-making.
 - Exploring new technologies and working on innovative solutions.

 ## 🌱 What I'm Learning
+- Diving into Data Track through [MIT emerging Talent Certificate in Computer Science and Data science](https://emergingtalent.mit.edu/)
-- Improving my skills in [Technology 1]
+- Improving my skills in ML.
-- Diving into [Technology 2]
-- Exploring the world of [Field/Topic]
+- Exploring the world of PowerBI

 ## 👯 Looking to Collaborate On
 - Open-source projects in Linux.